wlabatey/job_scraper/README.md

 Eventually, should be able to do custom searches, select which job sites to include and then pass keywords, excluded words, location, etc. to scrapy.

+Should be able to configure how many pages of results to scrape, to be able to speed up scrape process.

 ## Resources

 [Build An API To Expose An AWS Lambda Function](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html)